PurnaGupta00/PurnaGupta00/README.md

 ## 🏀 Favorite Project
 - **Under Construction:** [basketballbox.xyz](https://basketballbox.xyz)
-  _I'm actively developing this right now!_
+  _I'm actively developing this right now!
+The first version of this project is currently available on the listed website!_
   _Projected finish: August 30_

 ## 👨‍💻 About Me